Physical Channels

 This method is used at the receiving side where the Log-likelihood-Ratios (LLRs) are extracted from the received resource grid

-.
-This is in some sense the opposite of thepopulateGrid()
+rxGrid.
+This is in some sense the opposite of thepopulateGrid()method since it does the following:- Deinterleaving:

 Converting Physical Resource Blocks (PRBs) to Virtual Resource Blocks (VRBs).
 If enabled, the resources are re-ordered based on the interleaving configuration given by

-according to 3GPP TS 38.214, Section 5.1.4.1 so get the data in its original order.- Layer Demapping:
+interleavingBundleSizeaccording to 3GPP TS 38.214, Section 5.1.4.1 so get the data in its original order.- Layer Demapping:

-Extracting the modulated complex symbols for each code-word from different layers of this
+Extracting the modulated complex symbols for each codeword from different layers of this

-according to 3GPP TS 38.211, Section 7.3.1.3.- Demodulation:
+PDSCHaccording to 3GPP TS 38.211, Section 7.3.1.3.- Demodulation:

 Converting complex symbols to Log-likelihood-Ratios (LLRs) using the